KudoAI/chatgpt.js/docs/USERGUIDE.md

 ### isLoaded `async`

 Resolves a promise when the ChatGPT sidebar has finished loading.
+(Times out 5s after New Chat button loads, since New Chat link does not always appear.)

 Example code: